FrankSu1996/Algorithm-Visualizations/README.md

 # Machine-Learning
 This repo contains practice implementations of various machine learning algorithms

+Currently includes:
-Currently, I have implemented a multivariate linear regression model on Wine Quality using gradient descent
+- implemented a multivariate linear regression model on Wine Quality using gradient descent
+- genetic algorithm implementation to solve "The Travelling Salesman" problem